brntsllvn/brntsllvn.github.io/_posts/2018-10-27-rust-lifetimes-by-example.md

 }
 ```

-`longest5` uses a lifetime annotation, `'a`, to communicate to Rust's borrow checker that parameter `x` and the returned borrow have the same lifetime.
+`longest5` uses a lifetime annotation, `'a`, to communicate to Rust's borrow checker that parameter `x` and the returned borrow must have the same lifetime in order to prevent UaF.
 The following example illustrates how the lifetime annotation helps Rust's borrow checker. (here, I borrow Klabnik and Nichols' helpful lifetime comment/illustrations).

 ```rust
 fn main() {